RajThapa7/cloudfactory-frontend-assessment1/OUTPUT.md

 ### App

 1. All inline components were extracted into separate files

    - Issue: App.tsx was cluttered with multiple components
    - Fix: Moved each component (`Header`, `HeroSection`, `TagList`) into its own file in `components/` folder

+2. Changed the background color
+   - Issue: Background color not matching with the figma design
+   - Fix: Changed the background color to match with the figma design

 ### Header